kubermatic/docs/content/kubermatic/master/architecture/concepts/presets/_index.en.md

 If the Preset name is used together with standard credentials the preset is taken as a first.

+{{% notice note %}}
+Preset selection disables advanced settings.
+Advanced settings can be used only with standard credentials.
+There is no way to mix both kinds of settings.
+{{% /notice %}}

 ### Example

 The following example shows an example for a Preset CRD: